 What is your very favorite week of the school year?
 I think the first week and last week of school are probably the hardest, and the days leading up to any vacation or holiday are challenging too.
 But no matter how crazy, the week before Christmas vacation is one of my favorite weeks of the school year.
 I feel like I have more flexibility to let loose a little and have some fun with my students.
-I have a little Christmas tree and string some Christmas lights around the room.
-My students enter and leave each day to fun Christmas carols that they beg me not to sing.
+I have a little Christmas tree and string some lights around the room.
+My students enter and leave each day to fun = carols that they beg me not to sing.
 However, I’ve definitely learned that I have to maintain my structure and routine or else things quickly spiral out of control.
 Fortunately I’ve found a few ways to continue my instruction while allowing my students to have fun and express their excitement over Christmas.

-Even though it’s definitely NOT my favorite Christmas song, I couldn’t resist making math task cards for The 12 Days of Christmas.
+Even though it’s definitely NOT my favorite holiday song, I couldn’t resist making math task cards for The 12 Days of Christmas.
 The cards are mostly multiplication word problems, but I threw in a little addition, subtraction, and division word problems as well.
 You can download these Christmas task cards for FREE by clicking <here> or on the pictures below!!!

 I also love incorporating seasonal activities into my literacy instruction.
 I absolutely LOVE reading Christmas books to my students, because there is just something special about that time together, so I’ve created a week long literacy unit based around five popular Christmas picture books.